1. Ada

 • In severe cases, blood in the stool (feces); if blood is present, medical attention should be sought as a matter of urgency.

-Bacterial stomach flu can be caused by a number of different types of bacteria, which are most often spread through contaminated food and beverages.
+Bacterial stomach flu can be caused by several different types of bacteria, which are most often spread through contaminated food and beverages.
 Depending on the source of infection, a large group of people may develop symptoms of bacterial gastroenteritis, or food poisoning, at the same time.
 2 3 5

 While it can be very unpleasant, most cases of bacterial gastroenteritis can be treated at home, and clear up within a few days without causing complications.
 1 6 Treatment for bacterial gastroenteritis typically involves: ref1 2 3 4 5